Geoffrey Blainey

-He was once described by Graeme Davison as the "most prolific, wide-ranging, inventive, and, in the 1980s and 1990s, most controversial of Australia's living historians".
+Blainey was once described by Graeme Davison as the "most prolific, wide-ranging, inventive, and, in the 1980s and 1990s, most controversial of Australia's living historians".
 He has been chairman or member of the Australia Council, the University of Ballarat, the Australia-China Council, the Commonwealth Literary Fund and the Australian War Memorial.
 He chaired the National Council for the Centenary of Federation.

-His name sometimes appears in lists of the most influential Australians, past or present.
+Blainey has appeared in lists of the most influential Australians, past or present.
 The National Trust lists Blainey as one of Australia's "Living Treasures".
-He served on the boards of philanthropic bodies, including the Ian Potter Foundation (1991-2014) and the Deafness Foundation Trust since 1993, and is patron of others.
+He served on the boards of philanthropic bodies, including the Ian Potter Foundation (1991–2014) and the Deafness Foundation Trust since 1993, and is patron of others.

 Biographer Geoffrey Bolton in 1999 argues that he has played multiple roles as an Australian historian:

-He first came to prominence in the 1950s as a pioneer in the neglected field of Australian business history ...
-He produced during the 1960s and 1970s a number of surveys of Australian history in which explanation was organized around the exploration of the impact of the single factor (distance, mining, pre-settlement Aboriginal society) ...
-Blainey next turned to the rhythms of global history in the industrial period....
-Because of his authority as a historian, he was increasingly in demand as a commentator on Australian public affairs.

 In 2006, the Melbourne historian John Hirst made his assessment: "Geoffrey Blainey, the most prolific and popular of our historians".
 Alan Atkinson, author of a three-volume history of Australia, called Blainey "our most eminent living historian" in a long review that mixes criticism with praise.